 Bryan is building his own On30 narrow gauge layout inspired by the Colorado & Southern and which includes logging and coal mining activities.
 On completion his layout will appear at Gosport Group Shows together with two bridges to link his On30 layout to this one.
-The two bridge links will enable whole trains to be turned end to end round a giant loop (as at the real Durango today) without needing any movements in reverse thus saving a lot of time and enabling more trains to be set up and run for the enjoyment of our Visitors to the Show.
+The two bridge links will enable whole trains to be turned end to end round a giant loop (as at the real Durango today) without needing any movements in reverse thus saving a lot of time and enabling more trains to be set up and run.

-This conveniently brings us round to opportunities today to help run the layout by joining in and doing some of the engine driving yourself.
+This brings us round to opportunities for you to help run the layout by doing some of the driving yourself.
 If you are interested in driving today - just ask!
-Please note that children (at the discretion of the Engineer Staff) may drive an engine or 'Goose' provided that they are accompanied by an adult or adults who can supervise them throughout their driving session.
+Please note that children (at the discretion of the Engineer Staff) may drive an engine, trolley or 'Goose' if they are accompanied by an adult or adults who can supervise them throughout their driving session.
 If you are new to model railways the American Model Railroad Group hopes that driving here today will encourage you to take up railway modelling as a hobby - one from which you can derive much enjoyment as well as acquiring new friends and the skills for undertaking the construction and operation of a layout of your own.
-If model railroading appeals to you then you are most welcome to come along and join us!
+If model railroading in general appeals to you then you are most welcome to come along and join us - we are not just American!

 Bryan and I would like to thank you for not only coming to the American Model Railroad Group Show today but also for the interest you have shown in our joint On30 (1:48) scale American Narrow Gauge display.
-We are in the Group's Narrow Gauge Section and our motto is 'Narrow of Gauge but not of Mind' so do please feel free to give advice and ask questions - your views will be appreciated.
+We are in the Group's Narrow Gauge Section and our motto is 'Narrow of Gauge but not of Mind' so do feel free to give advice and ask questions - your views will be appreciated.